 How do I Source and Buy Products from Vietnam?

-If you have never sourced or manufactured products in Vietnam, it may be best for you to find a sourcing agent that is familiar with your industry that can help you find the right manufacturer.
-You can also check out the list we have on this blog about websites you can contact to look for potential product manufacturers or suppliers.
+If you have never sourced or manufactured products in Vietnam, it may be best to find a sourcing agent familiar with your industry that can help you find the proper manufacturer.
+You can also check out the list on this blog about websites you can contact to look for potential product manufacturers or suppliers.

 How Easy is it to Export Products from Vietnam?

-If you buy your products FOB Vietnam, which means the Vietnamese suppliers will handle all the local transportation and Vietnamese customs, then exporting products from Vietnam is quite easy.
-But if you buy X Factory from Vietnam, you may find that trying to do the paperwork to export the products out of Vietnam is a lot more difficult.
-Therefore if you are not familiar with the General Department of Vietnam Customs, it is better to purchase your products FOB Vietnam.
+If you buy your products FOB Vietnam, which means the Vietnamese suppliers will handle all the local transportation and Vietnamese customs, exporting products from Vietnam is relatively easy.
+But if you buy X Factory from Vietnam, you may find that trying to do the paperwork to export the products out of Vietnam is a lot more complicated.
+Therefore if you are not familiar with the General Department of Vietnam Customs, it is better to purchase your products at FOB Vietnam.